Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

 - Nightlight/torch light

-The room is equipped with blackout curtains and a small light can be useful especially for children
+The room is equipped with blackout curtains and a small light can be useful especially for children.
+Unlike in hotels, they don’t provide an emergency torch light.
+Imagine if something happens in the dead of night.

 - Smart casual clothings